 Picking a name is one of the first major decisions taken by parents, whether they decide on the options months in advance or wait until the child is born.
-Amidst the never ending names list, spelling variations, and the fact that your child will be associated with it his entire life, this game can get really overwhelming.
+Amidst the never ending names list, spelling variations, and the fact that your child will be associated with it his entire life, this task can get really overwhelming.

 Baby Names That Mean Healer For Boys: